Secondhand. Near fine condition. Inscribed by President of the Union of Christmas Island Workers 1988-1998. Rare copy.

 For more than seventy years, Christmas Island was the home to thousands of Asian coolies who slaved under harsh British and Australian rule, digging out the island's valuable phosphate.

-Even after the Union of Christmas Island Workers Union was formed in 1975, there still remained two lifestyles on the island - one for the European population and one for Asian workers.
+Even after the Christmas Island Workers' Union was formed in 1975, there remained two lifestyles on the island - one for the European population and one for Asian workers.

 This is the story of how a man with only basic education gathered an island together and beat a government at its own game. (publisher blurb)